-Ishqbaaz’s Nakuul Mehta & Surbhi Chandna In Star Plus’ Sanjivani Remake!
+Ishqbaaz’s Nakuul Mehta & Surbhi Chandna In Star Plus’ Sanjivani Remake?

-Sanjivani: A Medical Boon was one of the popular shows on Star Plus that starred Gurdeep Kohli, Mihir Mishra, Sanjeet Bedi, Rupali Ganguly, Mohnish Bahl and others popular actors of television industry.
+Sanjivani: A Medical Boon was one of the popular shows on Star Plus that starred Gurdeep Kohli, Mihir Mishra, Sanjeet Bedi, Rupali Ganguly, Mohnish Bahl and other popular actors of the television industry.
 The show revolved around the story of four medical interns - Dr Juhi Singh, Dr Rahul Mehra, Dr Simran Chopra and Dr Omi Joshi.
 Post the success of the show, the makers came up with the sequel Dill Mill Gaye, which was also a super hit show.

 According to IWMBuzz report, it is being said that the producer Siddharth Malhotra's banner Alchemy Films will soon start working on the prestigious project that will be a medical drama based on the popular shows Sanjivini and Dill Mill Gayye.
 As per the reports, Ishqbaaz's lead actors Surbhi Chandna and Nakuul Mehta have been approached to play main lead roles of the show.